© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hulne Priory is a scheduled monument protected by Historic England under reference 1002904.
 View the official record →

-Hulne Priory is a ruined Carmelite friary located near Alnwick in Northumberland, founded in the fourteenth century as a house of the White Friars.
+Hulne Priory is a Carmelite friary situated in the Hulne Park estate near Alnwick in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002904.

 Hulne Priory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002904.